Nasa28/Shooter-Game/README.md

 ```

 ## How to play
-- Open the game
+- Open the game and allow it to boot
-- Enter your Username
+- Enter your Username/nickname so that your score can be saved.
-- Hit "Enter" on your keyboard
+- Hit "Enter" on your keyboard to continue.
+- Click on play to play the game

 #### PLAYER CONTROL KEYS:
  * MOVE LEFT: [←]